Can Querying for Bias Leak Protected Attributes? Achieving Privacy With Smooth Sensitivity: Attribute-Reveal: Querying For Bias Leaks Protected Attributes

 We have, $ \overline{SP}= \textbf{H} (\bar r - \bar s ) $, leading to $ \overline{SP}- \textbf{H} \bar r= \textbf{H} \bar s $.
 Now, let $\eta = \overline{SP}- \textbf{H} \bar r$.
 Then, we have,

-By simple manipulations, we converted \eqref{lse} into a standard compressed sensing problem \eqref{cseq} where, $\eta$ is the measurement vector, prediction matrix $\textbf{H}$ is the sensing matrix and, $\bar s$ is a $N_0$-sparse unknown vector.
-The vector $\bar s$ must be sparse, meaning the size of one group (advantaged or disadvantaged) in the test dataset must be significantly smaller than the other group. \end{proof}
+By simple manipulations, we converted \eqref{lse} into a standard compressed sensing problem \eqref{cseq} where, $\eta$ is the measurement vector, $\textbf{H}$ is the sensing matrix, and $\bar s$ is a sparse vector with $N_0$ non-zero entries.
+From Theorem $1.2$ in \cite{CANDES2008589}, the unknown vector $\bar{s}$ can be recovered if $\textbf{H}$ satisfies RIP (see Definition~\ref{def:RIP}) of order $2N_0$ with constant $\delta_{2N_0} < \sqrt{2}-1$.
+Furthermore, Theorem \ref{trn:RIP} in Appendix~\ref{apx:col1} shows that a random matrix that is strongly concentrated around its expectation satisfies RIP of order $2N_0$ with high probability provided $N_0 \leq c m / \log (n / N_0)$ (implies $2N_0 \leq c' m / \log (n / (2 N_0))$) for constants $c,c'>0$.
+Therefore $m = \mathcal{O}(N_0 \log(n/N_0))$ statistical parity gap queries suffice to successfully reconstruct the protected attribute vector $A$ of the entire test dataset. \end{proof}

+\begin{remark} For the model developers to use the CS technique, they also might need to know $N_1$ and $N_0$.
+This can be found by querying using a model that only accepts one individual and first checking the sign of $SP_1$.
+If $SP_1>0,$ then we know $SP_1= \frac{1}{N_1}$ and $a_1=1$, and hence we can get $N_1$.
+We can also obtain $ N_0=n-N_1.$ Alternatively, if $SP_1<0,$ we know $SP_1=-\frac{1}{N_0}$ (and $a_1=0$), and we can get $N_0$.
+We can also obtain $ N_1=n-N_0.$ \end{remark} To effectively apply CS, the vector $\bar s$ must be sparse, meaning the size of one group (advantaged or disadvantaged) in the dataset must be significantly smaller than the other group.
+The sparsity requirement does not have a specific strict threshold.
+However, the smaller the minority group, the better CS performs with $m=\mathcal{O}(N_0 \log(n/N_0))$ models.
+As the size of the minority group increases, more models are needed.

-The sensing matrix $\textbf{H}$ should satisfy the Restricted Isometry Property (RIP) for CS to work (see equation~\eqref{RIP} in Appendix~\ref{ComBack}).
-Random binary matrices are well known to satisfy this property with high probability \cite{5512379,berinde2008combining}.
+The sensing matrix $\textbf{H}$ should satisfy the Restricted Isometry Property (RIP) for CS to work (see Definition~\ref{def:RIP} in Section~\ref{ComBack}).
+Random binary matrices are well known to satisfy this property with high probability \cite{5512379}.
 Therefore, choosing models that predict $\{0,1\}$ randomly would work.
 However, this might lead to unrealistic models that have low accuracy (since essentially it means that model developers are choosing models with random predictions).
-Thus, in Algorithm~\ref{algo:reveal_cs}, we provide a novel and more realistic strategy by which model developers can choose practical models with comparable accuracy to reveal the protected attributes of all the individuals.
-Essentially, one base model $h_0(\cdot)$ could be trained.
-For the other $m$ models, we add a small noise sampled from Uniform$(-0.1,0.1)$ distribution to each output of the base model.

-We note that while Gaussian noise is also proven to satisfy the RIP condition, it may result in a model prediction $\hat{Y}$ that is outside the range of $[0,1]$, making the models unrealistic.
+Gaussian noise is also proven to satisfy the RIP condition but it may result in a model prediction that lies outside the range of $[0,1]$, making the models unrealistic.
 Even if we clip the values to lie between $[0,1]$, the Gaussian noise may lead to a large variation in accuracy from the base model.
-Thus, we instead use a small bounded noise so that the output values deviate as little as possible.
-If an output value still goes outside $[0,1]$, we clip the value to lie between $[0,1]$.